-The amplifiers are intended for use directly coupled, as shown in Fig. 8.
-(This figure shows the TO-5 version.)
+The amplifiers are intended for use directly ipled, as shown in Fig. 8 (This figure shows the -5 version).

-The seventh stage in an untuned cascade will be giving virtually full output on noise.
+The seventh stage in an untuned cascade will giving virtually full output on noise.

-Noise may be reduced by inserting a single tuned circuit in the chain.
+Noise may be reduced by inserting a single ed circuit between in the chain.
 As there is a large mismatch between stages a simple shunt or series circuit cannot be used.
 The choice of network is also controlled by the need to avoid distorting the logarithmic law; the network must give unity voltage transfer at resonance.
 A suitable network is shown in Fig. 9.
 The value of C1 must be chosen so that at resonance its admittance equals the total loss conductance across the tuned circuit.